1. Home

 Supermarkets, in general, have the cheapest fuel prices.
 The big four supermarkets – Asda, Morrisons, Sainsbury's and Tesco – all lowered prices after the 5p fuel duty cut.
 BP-owned and Shell-owned fuel stations also applied the 5p cut (6p including VAT).

-As of March 2024, the gap between supermarket fuel prices and the UK average is just 0.52ppl for petrol (with the UK average being 143.49p and the average at supermarkets being 142.97p).
+In March 2024, the gap between supermarket fuel prices and the UK average was just 0.52ppl for petrol (with the UK average being 143.49p and the average at supermarkets being 142.97p).
 The difference in the price of diesel was 0.57p (the average price at supermarkets was 152.15p against the UK average price of 152.69p).

 The average monthly road fuel prices in the UK 2023